justinwoo/nix-shorts/posts/your-first-derivation.md

 ### Derivations created with `mkDerivation` must have sources

-This is satisfied by using the relative path `./src` above.
+This is satisfied by putting the relative path `./src` in `src` above.

 ### Standard derivations made with `mkDerivation` uses the concept of "phases"